 In particular, it is not allowed to use the dataset for commercial purposes.
-If you are unsure whether or not your application violates the non-commercial use clause of the license, please contact us via the form below.
+If you are unsure whether or not your application violates the non-commercial use clause of the license, please contact us.

 If you use this dataset in scientific work, please cite our papers: